Surface Contamination Removal

 Airbourne Cement

-Lime scale stains and run-off
+Limescale stains and run-off

-Occurring when rainwater flows over mortar, green concrete and some types of stonework onto a glass surface, depositing insoluble salts of calcium crystallize which become chemically bound to the glass.
+This occurs when rainwater flows over mortar, green concrete and some types of stonework onto a glass surface, depositing insoluble salts of calcium crystallize which become chemically bound to the glass.

 Metal Staining and run-off